DaoCloud/DaoCloud-docs/docs/en/docs/middleware/elastic-search/userguide/cluster-capacity-plan.md

 - Automatic rollover based on index creation time
 - Automatic rollover according to the number of documents

-The index life cycle execution policy is executed every 10 minutes by default, and the inspection frequency can be controlled by modifying the `indices.lifecycle.poll_interval` parameter.
+The index lifecycle execution policy is executed every 10 minutes by default, and the inspection frequency can be controlled by modifying the `indices.lifecycle.poll_interval` parameter.